DeanDodds/milestoneprojectone/TESTING.md

    * ### First Time Visitor Goals
       1. As a first time visitor, I want to be able to understand the main purpose of the website.
-       - When entering the site users can clearly see the navigation bar and the purpose of the site is very clear
+       - When entering the site users can clearly see the navigation bar and the purpose of the site is very clear.
        - The users have clear options.
-Users can use the call to action button to make a booking or scroll untill they see the content that intrests them
+Users can use the call to action button to make a booking or scroll untill they see the content that intrests them.

-      2. As a first time vistor, i want to be able to navigate through out the site and beable to watch, listern and see the bands content easily.
+      2. As a first time vistor, I want to be able to navigate throughout the site and beb able to watch, listen and see the bands content easily.
        - Navigtion to content is clear.
-The links to this content or in the navigation bar and links from the home page
+The links to this content are in the navigation bar and links from the home page.

-      3. As a first time vistor, i want to be able to beable to easily connect with the band on social media.
+      3. As a first time vistor, I want to be able to easily connect with the band on social media.
-       -  Links to this content is in the footer on every page
+       -  Links to this content is in the footer of every page.

  * ### Returning Visitor Goals
-      1. As a returning time visitor, i want to be able to beable to book make an enquiry.
+      1. As a returning visitor, I want to be able to book and make an enquiry.
-       - Users have lots of diffent options to get in touch with the band throughout the home page
+       - Users have lots of diffent options to get in touch with the band throughout the home page.

-      2. As a returning time visitor, i want to be able to beable to find out where i can see the band in the future
+      2. As a returning visitor, I want to be able to find out where I can see the band in the future.
-       - There are clear links in the navigation to a upto date list of events featuring the band
+       - There are clear links in the navigation to an upto date list of events featuring the band.

-      3. As a returning time visitor, i want to be able to beable to see the band contact information.
+      3. As a returning visitor, I want to be able to see the band contact information.
       - the bands contact details are displayed in the footer of every page.

  * ### * ### Website Creator goals
-      1. As a website Creator, I want to create a website that works on all platforms.
+      1. As a website creator, I want to create a website that works on all platforms.
       - Website runs on all devices tested.

-      2. As a website Creator, I want to create a good user experience by having a clear navigation system.
+      2. As a website creator, I want to create a good user experience by having a clear navigation system.
-      - Navigation system worked well during user testing
+      - Navigation system worked well during user testing.

-      3. As a website Creator, I want to my website load times to be low.
+      3. As a website creator, I want my website load times to be low.
 I do not want users leaving the site before it has time to load.
-      - Video elements running a little showly at present. i am consider hosting videos on and external webiste such as youtube to speed up loading.
+      - Video elements running a little showly at present.
+I am considering hosting videos on and external webiste such as Youtube to speed up loading times.

-      4. As a website Creator, I want to my website to be as accesible as possible so all users are able to have use to it.
+      4. As a website creator, I want my website to be as accesible as possible.
       - Webpages all pass lighthouse accesibility testing.

 ## lighthouse testing. <a id="lighthouse"></a>

-All my pages have went through google dev tools lighthouse analylis and scored on
+All my pages have went through google dev tools lighthouse analysis which are scored on:
       * Performance
       * Accesibility
       * Best Practices